 This really is the BEST chicken thigh recipe… I hope you’ll try it and let me know what you think!
 And if you need some suggestions for easy side dishes to pair with it, keep reading after the recipe.

 PIN IT NOW!
 CLICK HERE TO ADD THIS BAKED BONELESS CHICKEN THIGHS RECIPE TO YOUR CHICKEN RECIPES BOARD ON PINTEREST!

 Here are a few easy ideas for quick sides to pair with these yummy oven baked chicken thighs:

 - Make double batches of grains — When I make grain sides, like coconut milk rice or coconut lime quinoa, I prepare a double batch so I can just reheat the leftovers for a second meal later in the week.

 - Keep prepped fresh veggies on hand — Taking a few minutes early in the week to cut up fresh bell peppers, carrots, celery, green beans, etc. shaves precious minutes off of meal prep later on.
-I can serve them as is with a dip in a pinch or toss them with some olive oil, salt and pepper and pop them in the oven with the chicken for a roasted veggie side.
+I can serve them paired with a dip in a pinch or toss them with some olive oil, salt, and pepper and pop them in the oven with the chicken for an easy roasted veggie side.

 - Toss a simple salad — I’ve found that the key to getting my kids to eat more greens is to add a generous serving of fruit to our salads.
 Grapes, strawberries, mandarin oranges, and blueberries always go over well, and they taste great drizzled with a simple vinaigrette.